Cecilapp/Cecil/docs/2-Content.md

 ## Variables

-The _front matter_ can contains custom variables applied to the current _Page_.
+The _front matter_ can contains custom variables applied to the current page.

 It must be the first thing in the file and must be a valid [YAML](https://en.wikipedia.org/wiki/YAML).